Legal Rights of Students with Disabilities

-- Disabled students must have equal opportunity to participate in all physical education and athletic activities if otherwise qualified to do so.
+- Students with disabilities must have equal opportunity to participate in all physical education and athletic activities if otherwise qualified to do so.

 - Counseling services, including academic, personal and career, must be provided in a non-discriminatory manner.

-- Counselors may not direct qualified disabled students towards more-restrictive careers than they would non-disabled students with similar interests and abilities.
+- Counselors may not direct qualified students with disabilities towards more-restrictive careers than they would other students with similar interests and abilities.